This program is available in Vancouver.

 AC100 - AutoCAD I

 This course is an introductory level course that will explore the fundamental features of AutoCAD design software.
 Students will learn to use the tools, features and commands of this popular CAD software to create simple drawings.
 Students will learn the basic commands, set up and organize drawings, work with layers and text and print and plot diagrams.

-This course is an intermediate level course where the student will continue to explore the use of more complex shapes and drawing techniques in drawing more complex objects.
-This course build upon Drawing I. Topical coverage includes drawing Styles, Observation of reality, plans, elevations and projections, perspective views, shading, forms and structure, drawing architecture and working with colour and black and white drawings.
+This course builds upon Drawing I. In this course the student continues to explore the use of more complex shapes and drawing techniques in drawing more complex objects.
+Topical coverage includes drawing styles, observation of reality, plans, elevations and projections, perspective views, shading, forms and structure, drawing architecture and working with colour and black and white drawings.